Guidance

 When discharging these duties, the railway undertaking shall pay particular attention to the needs of people with a disability and others with reduced mobility.

-Articles 19 and 20(1): rights of disabled passengers and passengers with reduced mobility
+Rights of disabled passengers and passengers with reduced mobility

 Article 19 mandates the establishment of non-discriminatory access rules for the transport of disabled persons and persons with reduced mobility for both railway undertakings and stations managers.

-GB passenger train operators’ licences and SNRPs include an obligation to have an Accessible Travel Policy (ATP).
+GB passenger train operators’ licences and SNRPs include an obligation to have an accessible travel policy (ATP).
 Compliance with this licence condition will discharge the obligation in article 19(1).

 Article 19 also mandates that disabled persons and people with reduced mobility should be offered reservations and tickets at no additional cost and that, other than when this is strictly necessary to comply with the access requirements above, disabled persons and people with reduced mobility should not be required to be accompanied by another person.